NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Related Works

-\textbf{Perception with NeRF.} Numerous works\cite{nsvf, panopticnerf, NeRF-RPN, PeRFception, NeRF-Det, NeRF-Det++ } have already incoporated NeRF into all kinds of perception tasks.
-In the context of 3D detection tasks, some earlier works \cite{NeRF-RPN, PeRFception} first construct the scene into a NeRF representation and then perform perception on it.
-However, this approach requires reconstructing the entire scene in space before conducting perception, making it a non-end-to-end process that consumes significant time.
-Additionally, some information may be lost during the reconstruction process Recently, some works\cite{NeRF-Det, NeRF-Det++} focus on improving perception performance with NeRF which have demonstrated its effectiveness.
-With the growing maturity of NeRF in 3D representation and a deeper exploration of its role in perception, NeRF-Det\cite{NeRF-Det} first incorporates a NeRF branch into the pipeline of 3D object detection.
-The NeRF branch serves as a additional branch, using geometry MLP to predict the opacity of the sampling points.
-The opacity information helps the detection head to focus on areas with high opacity.
-Furthermore, NeRF branch fosters effective self-supervision among multi-view images.
-However, existing efforts have not sufficiently leveraged the advantages of introducing the NeRF branch, especially the continuity of features across the entire scene.
-Therefore, we propose \nds{} to address this limitation.
+\textbf{Perception with NeRF.} Numerous works NSVF \cite{nsvf}, Panoptic NeRF \cite{panopticnerf}, NeRF-RPN \cite{NeRF-RPN}, PeRFception \cite{PeRFception}, NeRF-Det \cite{NeRF-Det}, NeRF-Det++ \cite{NeRF-Detpp} and NeRF-MAE \cite{nerfmae} have already incorporated NeRF into all kinds of perception tasks.
+In the context of 3D detection tasks, NeRF-RPN \cite{NeRF-RPN} and PeRFception \cite{PeRFception} first construct the scene into a NeRF representation and then perform perception on it.
+However, this approach requires reconstructing the entire scene in space before conducting perception, making it a non-end-to-end process that consumes considerable time.
+Additionally, some information may be lost during the reconstruction process.
+Recently, several works, such as NeRF-Det \cite{NeRF-Det} and NeRF-Det++ \cite{NeRF-Detpp}, focus on improving perception performance with NeRF, demonstrating its effectiveness.
+With the growing maturity of NeRF in 3D representation and deeper exploration of its role in perception, NeRF-Det \cite{NeRF-Det} is the first to incorporate a NeRF branch into the pipeline for 3D object detection.
+The NeRF branch serves as an additional branch, using a geometry MLP to predict the opacity of the sampling points.
+The opacity information helps the detection head focus on areas with high opacity.
+Furthermore, the NeRF branch fosters effective self-supervision among multi-view images.
+However, existing efforts have not sufficiently leveraged the advantages of introducing the NeRF branch, particularly the continuity of features across the entire scene.
+Therefore, we propose \nds{} with \textit{Progressive Adaptive Sampling Strategy} (\textit{PASS}) and \textit{Depth-Guided Simplified Multi-Head Attention Fusion} (\textit{DS-MHA}).
+The \textit{PASS} fully utilizes the continuity of the feature in 3D space through adaptive sampling, rather than aggressively increasing the volume resolution of sampling points.
+The \textit{DS-MHA} efficiently fuse multi-view features with strong occlusion awareness with reduced computational cost.